Reasons For A Tree Not Growing Straight

 Flowering plants produce fruits after blooming, and the purpose of the fruits is to disperse seeds to grow new plants.
 Sometimes these are eaten by animals and dispersed.
 Other plants use the power of wind, and these include the samara producing trees.
 Learn more here.

-Tree experts advise us today that tree staking after planting can and often does more harm to a tree.
 Do I need to stake a tree I am planting?
 The answer is usually not.
-For more information about the ?to stake a tree or not to stake a tree? issue, click this article.
+For more information on whether or not to stake a tree after planting, click here.

 Trees are a great addition to any yard or landscape.
 If you have a small yard to work with, however, some trees are simply too big to be feasible.
 Luckily, choosing small trees is easy, and the variety you have to choose from is immense.
 Click here to learn more.